-Wei attempts to solve the problems using a trust management system in service-oriented IoT which will evaluate the trustworthiness of devices based on their identities [18].
-This trust management system can prevent Self-promoting attacks (SPA), Bad-mouthing attacks (BMA), and so on.
+Wei et al. attempted to solve the trust problems using a trust management system in service-oriented IoT which will evaluate the trustworthiness of devices based on their identities [17].
+This trust management system can prevent self-promoting attacks (SPA), bad-mouthing attacks (BMA) and so forth.

-Papers from Lin [19] introduce a blockchain-based IoT card system whose core function is real-name registration security management consisting of blockchain network infrastructure and point of scale terminal.
+Lin and Han [18] introduced a blockchain-based IoT card system whose core function is real-name registration security management consisting of blockchain network infrastructure and point of scale terminal.

-The study of Gong set out to investigate the usefulness of BCoT sentry, a system that tries to enhance security by analyzing the traffic flow pattern in the peer-to-peer connection network [20].
+The study of Gong et al. investigated the usefulness of BCoT sentry, a system that tries to enhance security by analysing the traffic flow pattern in the peer-to-peer connection network [19].

-Ferrag [21] tries to establish a healthcare system with enhanced security in the paper “ Blockchain and Its Role in the Internet of Things” which talks about the identification of the healthcare field as a subsector of lightweight blockchain of things.
-Most of its contents are about theory, Due to practical constraints, this paper cannot provide a comprehensive review.
+Ferrag et al. [20] tries to establish a healthcare system with enhanced security focusing on the identification of the healthcare field as a subsector of blockchain of things.

-From the above research, we know that the lightweight blockchain is currently being used more and more widely.
-More scholars are trying to make breakthroughs in related fields, especially in security.

-But at the same time, we must also realize that blockchain-related technologies are not omnipotent [22].
+While we see a great research interests in the domain of BCoT, particularly in the recent past years, as evident by the aforementioned section of the literature survey, we must also realise that blockchain-related technologies are not omnipotent [21].
 Multiple units can be combined into a huge whole to tamper with the data on the entire network.
-Once the computing power exceeds 51%, it will become an absolute majority that is likely to be monopolized by huge interest groups [23].
-What we want to achieve is advanced security rather than monopoly.
+Once the computing power exceeds 51%, it will become an absolute majority that is likely to be monopolised by huge interest groups [22].
+We need to bear in mind that what we want to achieve is advanced security rather than monopoly.
 Therefore, we must pay special attention to this.

-In the paper of Hickle [24], the application scenarios of various lightweight blockchain of things are depicted in the future, but they are limited by the possible problems of civilian IoT devices, such as poor performance to deploy a block network or insufficient device functions.
-If we try to solve these problems by improving the performance of the equipment, it will not be widely used because of the high cost.
+Huckle et al. [23], depicted various scenarios with regards to the future application of blockchain of things are .
+However, they are limited by the possible problems of civilian IoT devices, such as poor performance to deploy a block network or insufficient device functions.

 At present, the requirements for IoT devices based on blockchain technology are higher.
-However, IoT devices have low power consumption and poor performance [25].
-Nodes participating in the network are limited by resources, such as micro-sensors, it is difficult to store and keep accounts, and they cannot undertake consensus tasks [26].
+However, IoT devices have low power consumption and poor performance [24].
+Nodes participating in the network are limited by resources, such as micro-sensors.
+Therefore, it is difficult to store and keep accounts as well as to undertake consensus tasks [25].
 In addition, the consensus node will have a relatively large impact on the performance of the blockchain network.
-If there are too many nodes.
-Consensus dissemination will take a lot of time, and in a large amount of data scenarios, it is often not able to meet our needs [27].
+If there are too many nodes, consensus dissemination will take a lot of time.
+In a large amount of data scenario, it will often not be able to meet our needs [26].
+Therefore, the lightweight aspect of BCoT needs to be further researched.

 Emerging Applications of BCoT

-Blockchain, the core of lightweight blockchain of things, was first used as a means of monetary payment that tried to break away from the national credit system, but its application scenarios have gradually increased over time.
-Now, this decentralization technology prevents a single point of failure problem[28].
+Blockchain was first used as a means of monetary payment that was aimed to challenge the traditional banking system.
+However, its application has spread beyond cryptocurrencies, over the period of time [27].
+The decentralization aspect of this technology eliminates the single point of failure (SPF) problem[28].
 Moreover, its user anonymity is quite suitable for IoT devices.
-This transparent in computing but non-transparent in identification technology can be further extended to the Internet of Things, medicine, and economic fields [29].
-Its potential application scenarios even extend to election voting, notarization, recognition of academic qualifications, network security, and so on.
+This transparent in computing but non-transparent in identification technology can be further extended to the Internet of Things, medicine and economic fields [29].
+Its potential application scenarios even extend to election voting, notarisation, recognition of academic qualifications, network security, securities settlement and so forth.